 - Know your students’ world and go there first to open the relationship door.

 The ultimate goal of the master Clinician Educator is to adopt strategies that build empathy with our learners.
 Without empathy the effectiveness of our education interventions suffer.

-Image by Roland Lakis via flickr under CC BY 2.0
+Image by Roland Lakis via flickr under Creative Commons License CC2.0

 References and further reading